hsmoon0/hsmoon0.github.io/_pages/about.md

 Hi, thanks for stopping by! 👋

-I am a researcher working at the intersection of multimodal neuroimaging, connectomics, and machine learning.
-My work focuses on understanding Alzheimer’s disease risk by integrating structural/diffusion MRI, animal behavioral experiments and blood/brain transcriptomics.
+I am a researcher working at the intersection of neuroimaging, connectomics, and machine learning with a focus on understanding Alzheimer’s disease.
+My work brings together structural and diffusion MRI, animal behavioral experiments, and blood and brain transcriptomics to study how genetic and environmental factors shape vulnerability within neural circuits.

-My Ph.D. research in Biomedical Engineering at Duke University centered on building computational pipelines and deep learning models to link brain structure and network connectivity with age and genotype-related vulnerabilities.
-I combine imaging, behavior, and omics to uncover mechanisms that contribute to neurodegeneration and cognitive decline.
+My Ph.D. in Biomedical Engineering at Duke University centered on developing computational pipelines and deep learning models that connect network-level brain structure with age and genotype related changes in cognition.
+I use imaging, behavior, and molecular signatures to study how these features work together to reveal patterns of neurodegeneration and cognitive decline.

-I completed my B.S. in Biomedical Engineering, a B.S.A.S. in Electrical Engineering, and an M.S. in Biomedical Engineering at Washington University in St. Louis, where I developed my foundation in quantitative imaging, signal processing, and computational neuroscience.
+Before Duke, I completed my B.S. in Biomedical Engineering, a B.S.A.S. in Electrical Engineering, and an M.S. in Biomedical Engineering at Washington University in St. Louis, where I developed my foundation in quantitative imaging, signal processing, and computational neuroscience.

 Email: haesolmoon0 at gmail.com